-- i.
-Undertakings that have an online presence permitting them to conduct online sales through a payment gateway, on their website/mobile application. - Undertakings subject to collective insolvency proceedings or fulfilling the criteria under their domestic law for being placed in collective insolvency proceedings at the request of their creditors. - iii.
-Undertakings that have not honoured their obligations further to a Decision by the competent Court in favour of a recovery order issued by the competent authorities responsible for the administration and management of aid schemes co-funded under the European Regional Development Fund Cohesion Policy Operational Programme I 2007 2013. - iv.
-Undertakings that have not honoured their obligations further to a recovery order issued by the competent authorities responsible for the administration of aid schemes co-funded under Cohesion Policy 2014 2020. - v.
-Exclusions as per provisions of Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, as amended. - vi.
-Undertakings whose principal activities fall under Computer programming, consultancy and related activities, namely class 62.01 'Computer programming activities', 62.02 'Computer consultancy activities', 62.03 'Computer facilities management' and 62.09 'Other Information Technology and Computer services activities'. - vii.
-Undertakings that have the internal capability3 to develop an e-commerce website/mobile application. - viii.
-Undertakings whose principal activities fall under Section A 'Agriculture, Forestry and Fishing' of the NACE Rev. 2. - ix.
-Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - a. where the aid is conditional on being partly or entirely passed on to primary producers.
+- Undertakings subject to collective insolvency proceedings or fulfilling the criteria under their domestic law for being placed in collective insolvency proceedings at the request of their creditors. - ii.
+Undertakings that have not honoured their obligations further to a Decision by the competent Court in favour of a recovery order issued by the competent authorities responsible for the administration and management of aid schemes co-funded under the European Regional Development Fund Cohesion Policy Operational Programme I 2007 2013. - iii.
+Undertakings that have not honoured their obligations further to a recovery order issued by the competent authorities responsible for the administration of aid schemes co-funded under Cohesion Policy 2014 - 2020. - iv.
+Exclusions as per provisions of Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, as amended. - v.
+Undertakings whose principal activities fall under Section A 'Agriculture, Forestry and Fishing' of the NACE Rev. 2. - vi.
+Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - where the aid is conditional on being partly or entirely passed on to primary producers. - vii.
+Actions addressing the processing and marketing of agricultural products in so far as such actions can be considered eligible for funding under the EAFRD. - viii.
+Undertakings whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - ix.
+Public entities: Ministries, Departments, Entities, Authorities, Public Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
+With the exception of commercial Undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest.